benkoren/benkoren.github.io/_posts/2018-12-11-setting-up-raspberry-pi.markdown

 TODO

+## Preparing the Hardware

+This mostly consists plugging the male parts into matching female parts.
+Since I opted for a Pi Zero W though, this did make for some soldering of the header pins to the main PCB: TODO_INSERT_PHOTO

 ## Preparing the Storage and Operating System

 First, we need to install NOOBS, the de facto Raspberry Pi OS installer, onto the SD card.
 This is pretty straightforward:
- # Download the latest NOOBS [here](https://www.raspberrypi.org/downloads/noobs/)
+1. Download the latest NOOBS [here](https://www.raspberrypi.org/downloads/noobs/)
- # Use OS X's Disk Utility to reformat the card as FAT32
+2. Use OS X's Disk Utility to reformat the card as FAT32
- # Copy the contents of the NOOBS archive into the freshly-formated disk volume
+3. Copy the contents of the NOOBS archive into the freshly-formated disk volume

 Plug that sucker in the Pi and power it on.
-Follow the steps to install Raspbian; this is very straightforward.
+Follow the wizards to install and configure Raspbian; this is all very straightforward.

 ## Fixing Vim